310M Scott Library, York University Libraries

 Tel: +1-416-736-2100 ext.
 20072

 Lisa Sloniowski has several roles at York University.
 As the English Literature Liaison Librarian at York University Libraries she builds literary collections and offers research instruction and consultations to faculty and students in the Department of English Language and Literature.
 She has a particular interest in Special Collections and has been instrumental in York Libraries' acquisition of several important literary collections.
 She is a member of the Libraries' Humanities Cluster.
+As a librarian in the Student Learning and Academic Success department, Lisa has a particular focus on critical pedagogy and graduate education.

 Her research examines the affective labour of librarians as knowledge and memory workers, from a feminist perspective.
-Her current work explores the specific archival challenges posed by two special collections: the Barbara Godard library, and an archival collection of feminist pornography.
+Her current work explores the specific archival challenges posed by two special collections: the Barbara Godard library, and a collection of feminist pornography.
 She also peer reviews for a number of journals and is currently an editorial board member of the journal Porn Studies, as well as the Canadian Journal of Academic Librarianship.

 She holds a Bachelor of Arts (Hons.) from Queen's University in English literature, a Masters of Arts in English Literature from York University, and a Masters of Information Studies from the University of Toronto.